maddison-wells/Map-Editor/README.md

 A side project to help with making and rendering maps into my C++ game, DDC.

+<h2> 22nd August </h2>

+Still working through creating the map editor, created a function to get the tile position on click.
+The next step is to create a way for the map.cpp to register when a click happens in mousetile.cpp, to record the numbers.
+It needs to 'subscribe' to changes.
+In C# its called a `delegate` but C++ doesn't have a name for it.

 <h2> 21st August </h2>

 Snap Grid: